chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 3. To confirm that the symbolic link process worked, you may go back into File Manager and navigate into your publicly-accessible directory, which you were to take note of in Step 2 of "[Upload and Prepare Kora Application Files via cPanel File Manager](#upload-and-prepare-kora-application-files-via-cpanel-file-manager)."
 There, you should find the directory "kora" with the black chain-link icon over the folder icon.

 4. After completing this step, you will need to additionally configure Kora to enable functionality for a module called `mod_rewrite`.
-This is explained in the "[Using *mod_rewrite* in Kora](../advanced_configuration/#using-mod_rewrite-in-kora)" section of the "Advanced Configuration" documentation.
+This is explained in the "[Using *mod_rewrite* in Kora](../advanced_configuration/#using-mod_rewrite-in-kora)" section of the "Advanced Configuration of Kora" page.

 ### Subdomain URLs